 After doing a few rides on the Bike Plus, I knew that it just didn’t match the feeling of riding the original bike.
-Again, that original bike was way to easy to ride.
+Again, that original bike was way too easy to ride.

 I mean, look at this image below for a 60-minute Christine D’Ercole Climb Ride I did on the Bike Plus.
-I barely got out of Zone 1, and I was killing myself.
+I barely got out of Zone 1, and I was working harder than I expected.